PSD2

 Code Name ISO 20022 Definition Instruction

-ACSP AcceptedSettlementInProcess All preceding checks, such as technical validation and customer profile were successful and payment initiation has been accepted for execution.
+ACSP AcceptedSettlementInProcess All preceding checks were successful; payment accepted for execution.
 Consider polling

 RCVD Received Payment initiation has been received by the bank.
 Continue polling